gurbur/my-garage-lab-ssg/README.md

       * Generates a **dynamic sidebar** and **breadcrumbs** based on your Vault's directory structure.
   * **High-Performance Incremental Builds**:
       * Caches the hash (SHA256) of file contents to rebuild only modified files and automatically removes outputs of deleted files.
 This ensures fast build times even for large Vaults.
   * **Flexible Configuration**: Easily configure various options like site title, build paths, and menus through a `config.json` file.
+An example `config.json` file is uploaded in this repository.

 ## 🚀 Getting Started